tejaskumar/Raspberry_Home-Automation/README.md

-Home Automation System
+Home Automation System Using Meteor JS
 =============================
+---

-Home Automation System helps you control all the electronic device of your home using any smart device from anywhere.
+It provides you centralized control all the electronic device of your home, using any smart device.